-During the year the Council has increased the amount held in earmarked reserves, demonstrating strong financial planning and management.
-The main factors that enabled the Council to do this are:
+During the year the council has increased the amount held in earmarked reserves, demonstrating strong financial planning and management.
+The main factors that enabled the council to do this are:

-- One-off Business Rates income from being part of the London Pool Business Rates Retention pilot.
-The Government has discontinued this pilot for 2020/21. - Financing costs on borrowing being lower than forecast due to the profile of spend on capital projects and redress scheme payment - Grant funding for COVID-19 pressures provided by Central Government for the 2020/21 financial year paid in advance at the end of March.
+- Covid funding provided in advance of expenditure.
+This includes funding from government for business rate reliefs that will impact business rate income in 2021/22 for the council, but for which funding has been provided in advance in 2020/21. - One-off Business Rates income from being part of the London Pool Business Rates Retention pilot retained to meet future funding uncertainty related to the business rate reset and fair funding review. - Financing costs on borrowing being lower than forecast due to the profile of spend on capital projects. - Other grant funding provided by Central Government for the 2021/22 financial year paid in advance.